 - Both university examiners should have expertise in a field closely related to the dissertation research.

-An Assistant Professor may be approved if s/he has passed initial re-appointment and has previous experience with the doctoral examinations process.
+An Assistant Professor may be approved if they have passed initial re-appointment and have previous experience with the doctoral examinations process.
 Please contact the Doctoral Exams team to discuss the nomination of an Assistant Professor or any other nominee who does not clearly meet the above eligibility criteria, but who has experience with the supervision and/or examination of doctoral students, prior to submitting the Approval of University Examiners for Doctoral Dissertation form.

 Arm's Length Requirements for University Examiners

 - University Examiners must not be (or have been) members of the Supervisory Committee, or have been connected with the dissertation research in any way, including having previously examined the work at a departmental defence.

 - Except in special circumstances (fully justified in writing) they should not be or have been research collaborators and/or co-authors with the Supervisor(s) within the past 6 years, regardless of whether the collaborations relate to the Candidate’s dissertation work.

 Please consult with the Doctoral Exams team in advance if you are unsure whether a prospective university examiner satisfies the arm’s length requirements.

 Confirming the University Examiners

 The completed Approval of University Examiners for Doctoral Dissertation form must be received by Graduate and Postdoctoral Studies a minimum of four weeks prior to the scheduled Final Oral Defence.
 University examiners need to be in place before the defence can be booked.
 Graduate and Postdoctoral Studies reserves the right to postpone the examination if this form is not received on time.

 The consent of the proposed University Examiners to serve in this role and their availability to attend the Oral Defence must be confirmed by the Research Supervisor prior to the submission of the form.
 The Doctoral Candidate’s graduate program is responsible for recommending well-qualified, objective examiners who have agreed to serve in this role.
 A brief rationale of how the proposed examiners’ fields of expertise relate to the Candidate’s area of research must be provided.